AdamKormos/TemporaryContentMarker/README.md

 A Godot plugin to help you remember temporarily added features before shipping.

 Has it ever happened to you that you shipped a build with a feature you previously disabled for testing purposes?
 Or the opposite, that you accidentally included something you didn't want to?

 We've all been there.
-I wrote this pretty simple plugin to make development easier for myself, so I might as well share it with everyone!
+I wrote this pretty simple plugin to make development easier for myself, and I thought I might as well share it with everyone else!

 # Instructions
 1. Download the plugin from the Godot Asset Library or the zip file of this repo by clicking on "Code", and the "Local" menu.
 You should see a "Download ZIP" option.